chisness/pokercamp/_pages/home.md

 toc_label: "TOC"
 toc_sticky: true
 ---
-**Poker Camp** is a program to learn about probability, game theory, and decision making through the lens of poker.
+**Poker Camp** is a program to learn about probability, game theory, AI, and decision making through the lens of poker.

 ![Poker Camp](./assets/pc.png)

-Our first in person camp will take place 9am-5pm Mon-Fri in NYC from July 29-Aug 2 in NYC.
-We expect to take a maximum of 25 participants.
-Express interest through the form at the bottom of the page.

-Cost for the week is ???

-What will you learn?
-1. Expected value
-2. Optimal strategy
-3. Poker math
-4. Probability
-5. Poker strategy

-What are the prerequisites?
-You should know:
-1. Poker rules
-2. Math??

-What are the age limits?
-We are targeting ages 11-18, but may be able to take a bit younger or older.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfsH5J9v9_lwbVWuRelph75HXHYIRDkfV9brCadp9gDIpsGIQ/viewform?embedded=true" width="640" height="1276" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+There are two main levels:
+**Poker Camp:** Poker strategy, math and probability, psychology and decision making, and rationality Content is available here at [pokercamp.org](https://pokercamp.org)

+**Poker AI Retreat:** Game theory, coding, solving small poker games, Counterfactual Regret Minimization algorithm, machine learning, and AI
+Content is available at [aipokertutorial.com](https://aipokertutorial.com)

 Note that the camp and related materials/workshops are for educational purposes and will not use any real money.

-Run by: Max Chiswick (homepage: [https://chisness.github.io](https://chisness.github.io), AI poker materials (under construction): [https://www.aipokertutorial.com](https://www.aipokertutorial.com), email: [max.chiswick@gmail.com](mailto:max.chiswick@gmail.com))